 A security risk analysis is a systematic and ongoing process of both identifying and examining potential threats and vulnerabilities to protected health information and implementing changes to make patient health information more secure.
 Under the HIPAA Privacy and Security Rule, health care organizations are required to perform active risk prevention and safeguarding of patient information to ensure patient privacy.

-This risk assessment questionnaire, consisting of eight topics areas and more than fifty questions, has been designed to support the requirements of the Department of Health and Human Services (HHS), Office for the Civil Rights (OCR), NIST, and other applicable data privacy laws and regulations.
+2.1 Risk Assessment Questionnaire: This online risk assessment questionnaire, consisting of several technology topics areas, has been designed to support the requirements of the Department of Health and Human Services (HHS), Office for the Civil Rights (OCR), NIST, and other applicable data privacy laws and regulations.

-Thefirst step in HIPAA/HITECH assessment is to identify the ePHI systems, processes, and people involved in creating, receiving, maintaining, and transmitting ePHI.
+3.1 ePHI Inventory Template: Thefirst step in HIPAA/HITECH assessment is to identify the ePHI systems, processes, and people involved in creating, receiving, maintaining, and transmitting ePHI.
 This template helps organizations develop ePHI master inventory.

 3.2 Sample Master Information Policies and Procedures: HIPPA security policies reflect the “rules” governing electronic Protected Health Information (ePHI) handling procedures.
 This includes physical security policy, technology security policy, sanction policy, access policy, contingency plans, security incident procedures, and a social media section, among others.